Welcome to the new cloud-enabled version of TimeXtender!

 - Cloud-powered instances as building blocks of the Data Estate

 As mentioned above, you build your TimeXtender Data Estate with ODX, data warehouse, and semantic model instances.
 They are created and managed by company admins in the TimeXtender Portal, and available for developers in TimeXtender Desktop when they've signed in.
-Instances, along with scheduled executions, are also the basis for our new usage-based pricing model.
+Instances are the basis for our new usage-based pricing model.

 - Manage data sources in the Portal